 Strategy: You'll love the ministry and staff.
 You'll meet some wonderful young people that have come to learn how they can serve the Lord better with their lives.
 The property is absolutely beautiful!
 Pastor Sonny said it is "One of the nicest camp properties Word of Life has anywhere in the world.
 And we were treated like royalty."
 The Bolivia ministry has a 2 year Discipleship Training Center with around 100 students.
 Evangelism is a key component to their training and you'll take part in some of these activities.Our main project will be the start of the new Service Training Center.
 This is like a career vocation center where young people will be taught skills to help them support their ministries and serve their communities.
 You'll work alongside the staff, hear the testimonies and be thrilled to serve the Lord together!

 Travel: Most flights enter Bolivia via Santa Cruz or La Paz then connect to Cochabamba.
 The flight from FL or TX is about 7 hours.
 After arriving and going through customs, you fly for another 1.5 hours.
+You will also need a yellow fever vaccination to enter Bolivia.
+These are good for 10 years so make sure you keep your card with your passport.

 Housing: Housing is in the guest house dorms.
 You'll be taken VERY good care of.